 Fall is my favorite time to visit the Bear Lake region.
 The crowds recede.
 There are more chances to find an open parking spot even if you visit Bear Lake and other natural wonders in the area in the late afternoon.
 But the biggest reason to hike around Bear Lake at this time is bountiful fall colors.
 The area puts on a dazzling show, throwing vibrant speckles into a perpetual verdant palette created by evergreen trees.

 Winter is the slowest time to visit Bear Lake.
 The well-trodden path gets togged up in festive, white attire, making walking around the lake tedious.
 On the other hand, the winter wonderland opens a wide range of opportunities for outdoor activities.
-Thus, be sure to stash a pair of skis or snowshoes in your car before venturing into the Bear Lake wilderness in winter.
+Thus, be sure to stash a pair of skis or snowshoes in your car before venturing into the Bear Lake wilderness during the winter months.

 Things to Do at Bear Lake